QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last

 On the subject of serious sound, the A95K continues the flagship Sony TV tradition of having speaker terminals so that the TV can take the place of a centre speaker in a surround sound system.
 However, while the A95K sounds very good for a TV, it’s very unlikely that it will have anything like the same sonic character as your other speakers, and even the best AV receiver will struggle to compensate for the differences.
 It’s a similar story with the Acoustic Centre Sync feature, which is designed to utilise the TV’s speakers when it’s partnered with specific Sony sound solutions such as the HT-A7000 soundbar and HT-A9 speaker system.
 While closer, the tonal differences are still too pronounced for there to be genuine harmony across the front of the soundfield.
 Our advice is that you either use the TV’s built-in speakers or, preferably, use a dedicated sound system.

 While not the new dawn of TV technology that some may have expected, the Sony A95K pushed the OLED game on in terms of both detail and colour reproduction in the brightest parts of the picture.

 Samsung's S95B is more of an all-guns-blazing demo of QD-OLED's abilities, and for some its exceptional punch and vibrancy will be impossible to ignore.
-However, Sony’s careful, authenticity-led approach means the A95K is balanced and natural, and the fine detail, sharpness and three-dimensionality that its flagship 2021 OLEDs exhibited remains.
+However, Sony’s careful, authenticity-led approach means the A95K is more balanced and natural, and the fine detail, sharpness and three-dimensionality that its flagship 2021 OLEDs exhibited remains.

 - Picture 5